Cristian Rodríguez (tennis)

 Cristian Rodríguez (born 24 June 1990) is a Colombian tennis player who plays primarily on the ATP Challenger Tour and ITF Futures Tour.
-On 9 April 2018, he reached his career-high ATP singles ranking of world No. 362.
-He reached a career-high doubles ranking of world No. 71 on 15 August 2022.
+He reached a career-high ATP doubles ranking of world No. 69 on 4 March 2024 and a singles ranking of No. 362 on 9 April 2018.
 He has played for the Colombia Davis Cup team since 2018 with an overall record of 1–0, with the sole match coming in singles play.

-Rodriguez has won three singles titles, all coming at the ITF Futures tour level, and he has won 25 doubles titles, with nine achieved at the ATP Challenger Tour level and 16 ITF.
+Rodriguez has won three singles titles, all coming at the ITF Futures tour level, and he has won 32 doubles titles, with 14 at the ATP Challenger Tour level and 18 at the ITF level.

 Doubles performance timeline

 Current till 2022 Wimbledon Championships – Men's doubles.